martinez-kateeurisse/Simple-App-Calculator/README.md

 5. If yes, repeat Step 1.
 6. If no, Display “Thank you!” and the program will exit
 7. Use Python Function and appropriate Exceptions to capture errors during runtime.

+## Execution
+  * The program will be executed through tkinter.
+  * There will be three windows, introduction, calculator and ending.
+  * Introduction window and calculator window will be destroyed once a button has been triggered (quit button).
+  * The ending window will be manually exited by the user.

+## Installation
+git bash installation:

+    git clone [link]

+    cd [project name]

+    npm install
+Or, to smoothly run the program, install or download the following modules:

+  * tkinter (pip install tk)

+  * PIL (pip install Pillow)

+(easiest way to install is through pip)